sifive/freedom-e-sdk/README.md

     - Demonstrates usage of the RISC-V hardware performance counter APIs.
   - example-l2pm
     - Demonstrates usage of Sifive L2 performance monitor counter APIs to capture L2 cache event logs.
+  - example-l2pf
+    - Example for usage and measuring effectiveness of SiFive L2 Prefetcher.
   - example-freertos-minimal
     - A simple FreeRTOS skeleton to build your FreeRTOS application.
   - example-freertos-blinky